ponylang/ponylang-website/content/blog/last-week-in-pony-102923.md

     end
 ```

-One of key differences between his code and "the code in that random repository on the Inernet" was to change the type of `next` from `(Ring | None)` to `Ring`.
+One of key differences between his code and "the code in that random repository on the Internet" was to change the type of `next` from `(Ring | None)` to `Ring`.
 Thereby removing a ton of branching where each `ping` call would have to do a `match` on next to prove that it was of type `Ring`.

 Red's solution however, isn't actually a ring.
 It's a string of Ring actors where the last one sends a message to `Main` rather than another `Ring` and `Main` then continues "the ring" by sending a message to the first member of the "string of Rings".